TheShonuff/100-days-of-code/log.md

 **Today's Progress**: Wrote my final lab for ELE 181 in C++ today.
 Was a relatively easy assignment that combined all the lessons into one lab.
 After learning Python and Javascript this was a very easy lab to perform.
 I then moved on to learning more about React state and props.
 Finished a couple of FreedCodeCamp modules.

 **Thoughts**: Feeling more confident in understanding state and props.
 I need to go back and understand further callbacks and arrow functions.
 I seem to shy away from using them probably because I don't fully grok the callback.

+### Day 8: May 3, 2022

+**Today's Progress**: Did some debugging for the ooh la la site.
+I was able to solve some of the problems but the main issue of enabling the masonry feature AFTER the site has finished loading is still alluding me.
+I've taken further steps to understand import vs require and started learning about Webpack and how it may help me solve this problem.

+**Thoughts**: Kinda frustrated that I'm having a tough time understanding imports and require and why I can't just simply import a library and write a function to activate it on when the window loads.
+I'm really trying to avoid using jQuery as well to solve this problem. is that a good idea?